 We believe everyone deserves the chance to live well and work well.

-Avivo serves nearly 15,000 individuals each year, helping them achieve recovery, employment, and economic advancement.
-Serving Minnesota since 1960, we specialize in helping men, women, and families who face complex barriers – poverty, homelessness, unemployment, chemical addiction or mental health concerns – achieve recovery and economic stability.
+Avivo serves nearly 13,000 individuals each year; helping them achieve recovery, find housing stability, and achieve employment and economic advancement.
+Serving Minnesota since 1960, we specialize in helping individuals and families who face complex barriers – poverty, homelessness, unemployment, chemical addiction or mental health concerns – achieve recovery and economic stability.
 Avivo’s holistic approach to providing chemical and mental health services, career education, and employment services embraces each person’s unique journey.
 Ultimately, our paired services lay a foundation of health, and social and economic wellness, that transforms lives.

 Chemical & Mental Health